Photo: Milica Spasojevic · Unsplash

 The Skull Tower, or Ćele Kula, has a heavy atmosphere that hits you immediately.
 It was built by the Ottoman Empire after the Battle of Čegar in May 1809.
 The story behind it is visceral; after Serbian rebel commander Stevan Sinđelić detonated a powder magazine to avoid capture, the Ottoman governor Hurshid Pasha ordered the construction of this tower using the skulls of the fallen rebels.
 Standing before it, you feel the weight of that specific, violent moment in history, far removed from the typical city bustle.

 Moving from the 19th century to the 20th, Crveni Krst tells a different but equally dark story.
 This was a concentration camp operated by the Gestapo, established in October 1941.
 It remained a place of suffering until it was liberated by the Yugoslav Partisans in 1944.
 Visiting this site provides a necessary contrast to the more celebratory parts of the city, grounding the visitor in the reality of the region's wartime trauma.
-If you are planning a broader trip through Serbia, these two locations offer a profound look at the resilience of the local people against successive waves of occupation.
-I do not know the current entry fees or specific visiting hours for these sites, so it is best to check locally upon arrival.
+If you are planning a broader trip through Serbia, these two locations offer a profound look at the resilience of the local people against successive waves of occupation. do not

 Planning your visit to these historic sites